 The addition of HCRE also changes Ireland's ranking for health (and social) expenditure as a share of national income (GDP for the EU14; GNI for Ireland) (Table 5.6).
 Ireland's ranking for Total HCE as a percentage of national income drops from 1st to 3rd in the EU15 when HCE is combined with HCRE, while for Public HCE as a percentage of national income, Ireland's ranking drops from 5th to 6th in the EU15 when HCE is combined with HCRE (Table 5.6).
-When Irish expenditures are expressed relative to the EU15 mean, Ireland's Total per capita expenditure drops from 6 per cent above the EU15 mean for HCE only to 2 per cent above the EU15 mean when HCE is combined with HCRE.
-Ireland's Public HCE per capita drops from equalling the EU15 mean for HCE only to 4 per cent below the mean for HCE combined with HCRE (Table 5.6).
+When Irish expenditures are expressed relative to the EU15 mean, Ireland's Total per capita expenditure drops from 6 per cent above the EU15 mean for HCE only to 2 per cent above the EU15 mean for HCE only to 2 per cent apove the EU15 mean for HCE only to 4 per cent below the mean for HCE combined with HCRE (Table 5.6).